laserkelvin/PySpecTools/README.md

 ## A Python library for analysis of rotational spectroscopy and beyond

-## Version History

-From version >= 3 of this module, Python 3.7 is required to support the new `dataclass` objects which will be the basis for assigning broadband spectra.
+---

 ## Introduction

 ![pst-logo](docs/source/pst_logo_landscape.png)

 `PySpecTools` is a library written to help with analyzing rotational spectroscopy data.
-The main sorts of functionality are:
+The main functions of this library are:

 1. Wrapper for SPFIT and SPCAT programs of Herb Pickett, with YAML/JSON interpretation